schizoakustik/glitchtools/README.md

 `list_keyframes file`

 The KeyframeLister takes a file as an argument.
 It needs to be an avi file and I haven't been bothered to put in a converter.

+#### Gif Exporter

+`gif_export file`

+The Gif Exporter takes a video file and exports animated gifs, split into 1 second clips.
+This is far from optimal and will probably be tweaked in a near future.

 #### JoinerAndMosher